*Last updated on: 25 May 2021

 What airport measures are currently in place for travellers?

-Are there any COVID-19 screening or testing facilities at Paris Charles de Gaulle Airport?
+Are there screening or testing facilities at London Heathrow Airport?

-What are the social distancing and face covering rules at Paris Charles de Gaulle Airport?
+What are the social distancing and face covering policies at London Heathrow Airport?

 Are there any special guidelines or other information that travellers should be aware of?